apollographql/apollo/graph-manager-docs/source/integrations.md

   - `apollo.engine.operations.latency.avg`

 All of Graph Manager's new Datadog metrics are tagged with the GraphQL operation name, as `operation:<query-name>`.
 Unique query signatures with the same operation name are merged, and queries without an operation name are ignored.
-All of the metrics are also tagged with the Graph Manager graph ID, `service:<graph-id>`, so multiple graphs from Graph Manager can send data to the same Datadog account.
+All of the metrics are also tagged with the Graph Manager graph name, `service:<graph-name>`, so multiple graphs from Graph Manager can send data to the same Datadog account.

 Graph Manager sends metrics to Datadog in 60-second intervals.
 Data is forwarded with a 60-second delay to allow for reports to be collected, even in the case of temporary network failures.